Qatar inspires: meet the three women making a difference through their passion

 In her campaign manifesto Al Khuzaei had said she wanted to preserve the Arabic language.
 “We are losing our language.
 Qatari’s and Arabs in general seem to be losing the ability to speak Arabic.
 I don’t want our children to lose their heritage.”

-Unfortunately, no women won a single seat during Qatar’s first Shura Elections, despite 28 women being in the race.
+Unfortunately, no woman won a single seat during Qatar’s first Shura Elections, despite 28 women being in the race.
 However two women were selected by the Amir Sheikh Tamim bin Hamad Al Thani shortly afterwards.

 “Qatar is playing a good role diplomatically, I hope one day to be involved in politics and the media.
 I want more women to believe in themselves.
 Playing more than one role, to be independent and also to be self-sufficient.
 It is never too late.”